 Additionally, 97% of the respondents said they were bullied or called a ‘sissy’ when they behaved in a “girly” manner.

-These negative stereotypes of what it means to be a man, form the basis of a concept called toxic masculinity, which can negatively impact both men and women at the workplace.
+These negative stereotypes of what it means to be a man, form the basis of a concept called toxic masculinity, which can negatively impact both men and women in the workplace.

-Research has shown that male leaders who asked for help are seen as less competent, unlike their female counterparts.
+Research has shown that male leaders who ask for help are seen as less competent, unlike their female counterparts.

 These findings are worrying for a few reasons.
 Imagine a male employee who is struggling with the demands of being a new father.
 He is likely to fear voicing this out and not ask for support when he needs it.
 The situation may then escalate and eventually affect his emotional and mental health.